SinsuniDuMal/SinsuniDuMal/README.md

--yeah I´m about to do shit whith httml and maybe learn phyton idk
+>yeah I´m about to do shit whith httml and maybe learn phyton idk
 >I want to run a imageboard website
 >16 y/o